 You definitely want something comfortable and versatile that will work for all kinds of settings.
-A nude sandal with a chunky heel or a wedge is definitely going to be your best bet–keep in mid, stilettos don’t work for any outdoor settings because they’ll sink in the grass or sand!
-Also, patent leather is always the safest bet because it cleans so much more easily than regular leather.
-See more details in the “shoe” section above!
+A nude sandal with a chunky heel or a wedge is definitely going to be your best bet–keep in mind, stilettos don’t work for any outdoor settings because they’ll sink in the grass or sand!

 Can I wear a jumpsuit to a wedding?

 You definitely CAN wear a jumpsuit to a wedding if you’re the kind of person who loathes dresses.
 However, it really does need to be the RIGHT jumpsuit, otherwise you’ll look too casual and out of place.
 A feminine cut in drapy fabric is great.
 Also, black always looks more formal than any other color.
-I really like this one and this one!
 You’ll definitely want to wear it with a heel to offset the fact that jumpsuits are just more casual in general–flats would look too dressed-down and can run the risk of looking frumpy.